Frolic-chat/frolic-chat.github.io/wiki/features/how-to-match.md

 excerpt: Some details about how to return positive results
 ---
 # Character Matching
+A computer cannot provide judgment accurate to human standards.
+It's important to understand this limitation when thinking about how the Rising-based match-maker works.

 This page describes some details about how to return positive results using the character matching.

 ## How to match with other characters.